 Instructions

-- Preheat your oven to 400 degrees F. If using a cast-iron skillet, put it in the oven to preheat.
+- Preheat your oven to 400℉.
+Put the cast-iron skillet in the oven to preheat.

 - Mix the milk and vinegar in a small bowl and let sit for a few minutes.

-- Next, whisk the white flour, sugar, baking powder, baking soda, and salt in a large mixing bowl.
+- In a large mixing bowl, combine white flour, sugar, baking powder, baking soda, and salt.
 Cut six tablespoons of cold butter into small cubes and add to the flour mixture.
-Mix with a pastry cutter, your hands, a fork, or a garlic press rocker until it resembles sand.
+Mix with a pastry cutter, your hands, or a fork until it resembles sand.

 - Beat the egg with a fork or whisk, and add it to the milk mixture.